hantsy/spring-webmvc-jwt-sample/README.md

 }
 ```

+When the current user is authenticated, `@AuthenticationPrincipal` will bind to the current principal.

-Add two users in then initializing class.
+Add two users for test purpose in our initializing class.

 ```java
 @Component